jamie-codes/trading-simulator/README.md

      ```

 ### **3. Create an EKS Cluster**
+*Note that that users need to configure their AWS CLI with the correct credentials and region as per above before running eksctl.*
 1. **Create a Cluster**:
    - Use `eksctl` to create a cluster with default settings:
      ```bash